jeffpaul/homebrew-brewfile/README.md

 4) macOS Preferences:
 - Bluetooth > Show Bluetooth in menu bar
+- Dock > Automatically hide and show the Dock
 - Mouse > Point & Click > Secondary click > Click on right side
 - Security and Privacy > General > App Store and identified developers
 - Security and Privacy > General > Allow your Apple Watch to unlock your Mac